 - Protecting gift/inheritance property – protecting a family property that one party wants to keep in his/her family;

 - Specifying rights about property acquired in the future – allowing them to continue to acquire/earn separate property, even after marriage;

 - Alimony – specifying, limiting, or eliminating alimony to the other party in a divorce; and

 What You Cannot Have in a Prenuptial Agreement

-- Child custody and visitation provisions – agreements regarding custody/visitation are not allowed, as a matter of public policy.
+- Child custody and visitation provisions – although you can have agreements regarding custody/visitation, they are generally not enforceable in Family Court.
 As a primary factor, child custody is considered a matter of state interest, so orders regarding custody must be approved by a judge.
 In certain cases, custody agreements might be considered by a court as proof of the parties’ intent, but again, the agreement is not binding.

-- Child support – the ordering of child support, including its calculation, is in the authority of the courts.
-Just as with custody/visitation, divorce courts will not enforce a prenuptial child support provision.
+- Child support – the ordering of child support, including its calculation is in the authority of the courts.
+Just as with custody/visitation, divorce courts generally will not enforce a prenuptial child support provision.